J&K: Restrictions withdrawn in Jammu but will continue in Kashmir Valley, says senior police officer

 Schools and other establishments have reopened, said Additional Director General of Police (Law and Order) Muneer Khan.

-The Jammu and Kashmir government has removed restrictions on public movement and gathering that were imposed in Jammu last week following the Centre’s move to end the state’s special status, a senior police officer told NDTV on Wednesday.
+The Jammu and Kashmir administration has removed restrictions on public movement and gathering that were imposed in Jammu last week following the Centre’s move to end the state’s special status, a senior police officer told NDTV on Wednesday.
 However, the curbs will remain in place in Kashmir Valley.

 School and other establishments have reopened and the primary focus of the police was to make arrangements for Independence Day, ANI quoted Additional Director General of Police (Law and Order) Muneer Khan as saying.